Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/image-builder.md

 ## <a name="next-steps"></a>Passos Seguintes

-Para saber mais sobre os componentes do arquivo.
-JSON usado neste artigo, consulte referência de [modelo do Image Builder](image-builder-json.md).
+Para saber mais sobre os componentes do ficheiro .json utilizado neste artigo, consulte a referência do [modelo do Construtor](image-builder-json.md)de Imagem .